larineoy/larineoy/README.md

 # Hi!
-My name is Larine Ouyang 👋
+My name is Larine Ouyang.

 I’m a high school senior passionate about **AI** and **Computer Brain Interfaces**!

 I love solving complex problems, whether it's through analyzing brainwave patterns to detect stress or composing music.

-I’m especially fascinated by **AI for healthcare** applications, particularly **EEG-based models** and how they can be used for stress detection and emotion classification.
+I’m fascinated by **AI** applications, particularly **EEG-based models** and how they can be used for stress detection and emotion classification.
 My journey into **AI**, inspired by projects like **EEG-Processing-Lib**, has helped me explore how technology can support mental health and enhance human-computer interaction.
 I also enjoy experimenting with **audio processing** and exploring the intersection of **AI and music**.

 ---

-### Here are a few of my projects~
+### Here are a few of my projects:

 - **[EEG-Processing-Lib](https://github.com/larineoy/EEG-Processing-Lib)**
   A library designed to process EEG signals efficiently, focusing on detecting abnormalities and extracting meaningful insights from complex brainwave data.